 And as amazing as breadcrumbs are, Cheetos crumbs are a whole new type of deliciousness.

-Okay, so we’ve covered that you’ll need Cheetos, but what else goes into this?
+Okay, so we've covered that you'll need Cheetos, but what else goes into this Cheetos mac n cheese?

-Here’s what you’ll need to make this mac and cheese recipe for yourself (including the best cheese sauce for mac and cheese you'll ever find!):
+Here's what you'll need to make this mac and cheese recipe for yourself (including the best cheese sauce for mac and cheese you'll ever find!):

 - Noodles (I use penne for this one but I have also used cavatappi, rotini, and regular macaroni noodles for this recipe before and they all work great!)

 - Cheetos: You can use Crunchy Cheetos (my favorite), Cheetos Puffs, Flamin' Hot Cheetos, whatever you like best!